 Learn everything about Chateau La Tour du Pin St. Emilion, Bordeaux with wine tasting notes, wine/food pairings, best vintages,a history of the property, information on the vineyards, and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau La Tour du Pin Figeac History, Overview

-The vineyard of Chateau La Tour du Pin was at one time, an important part of the massive, 200 hectare, St. Emilion estate, Chateau Figeac.
+The vineyard of Chateau La Tour du Pin was at one time, an important part of the massive, 200 hectares, St. Emilion estate, Chateau Figeac.
 For numerous reasons, Figeac divided and sold their land in multiple transactions in the late nineteenth century.
-Today, Figeac is 37 hecatres, which is a lot less than the original vineyard size of 200 hectares.
+Today, Figeac is 37 hectares, which is a lot less than the original vineyard size of 200 hectares.

 The same technical team responsible for producing the wines of Cheval Blanc is now in charge of making the wines at La Tour du Pin.
 Chateau La Tour du Pin was not included as part of the 2012 St. Emilion Classification.
 The estate was not demoted as they did not ask to have it classified.

 Instead, 1.3 hectares of the vineyards were added to Cheval Blanc, as the terroir was considered similar.
 The chateau did not request to be classified for their remaining terroir.
 Instead, Chateau La Tour du Pin withdrew from the classification system of St. Emilion just before the results for the 2012 St. Emilion were officially announced.